eshagarwal/ML_Gisma_Project/README.md

 - Insights derived from the analysis

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments
 - Dataset provided by IBM HR Analytics Employee Attrition & Performance on Kaggle